 All UTA employees must complete a form acknowledging the Job Briefing.
-This form may be from the "Red Book", a similar job-specific brief, or a contractor provided form, as applicable.
-See Chapter 9 for samples of the "Red Book."
+The preferred form is the UTA On Track Safety book "Red Book".
+Similar job-specific briefs or a contractor-provided form may be used as long it contains similar information as the UTA Statement of On-Track Safety.

-3.7 CELL PHONE USAGE
+3.7 ELECTRONIC MOBILE DEVICE USAGE

 UTA policy is in accordance with state law as it pertains to cell phone usage while operating a motor vehicle.
-Additionally, Lone Workers may use a cell phone as a secondary and backup line of communication to the control center.
-An RWIC may use a cell phone as a secondary and backup form of communication.
-Watchmen/Lookouts and flaggers may not use the cell phone while performing their duties except when given specific direction to do so by the RWIC.
-Other individuals may not use a cell phone while in the ROW.
-Cell phones or radios may not be the primary means of warning a work crew.
+Additionally, Lone Workers may use a cell phone as a secondary backup line of communication to Control.
+An RWIC may use a cell phone as a secondary backup form of communication.
+Watchmen/Lookouts and flaggers may not use the cell phone while performing their duties except when given specific direction to do so by the

-&lt;sup>5 If two lone workers encounter each other on the ROW, they form a workgroup.
-They must step out of the foul zone, conduct another job brief, and enact TAW.
-One of the two may be the Watchman and RWIC simultaneously, assuming he is trained to do so.
+6 If two lone workers encounter each other on the ROW, they form a workgroup.
+They must exit the foul zone, conduct a job briefing, and enact a workgroup appropriate form of On-Track Safety.
+If using TAW, one of the two may be the Watchman and RWIC simultaneously, assuming he is trained to do so.